Why should you study Portuguese?

 There are many Brazilian communities in the United States, including Los Angeles, New York, Boston, Miami, Atlanta, and other areas (see the Language Map of the Modern Language Association www.mla.org/map_main).
 Learning Portuguese would allow you to serve these communities in your future profession, whether you will be a lawyer, a doctor, a psychologist, a business owner, or an educator.

 - In recent years, Brazil became China's largest trading partner

 - Brazil will be hosting both the World Cup in 2014 and the Summer Olympics in 2016

 - Brazil’s economy is the 7th largest in the world and it encompasses services, manufacturing, mining, and agricultural sectors

 - Brazil is the 9th largest producer of oil and a leading producer of ethanol.
 It is also a leader in agricultural research

 - The U.S. Department of State has declared Portuguese a strategic language

 Department of World Languages and Literature

-Photo Credit: Ligia Bezerra; Location: Olinda, Pernambuco, Brazil
+Photo Credit: Ligia Bezerra; place: Olinda, Pernambuco, Brazil